phoddie/node-red-mcu/readme.md

 Several nodes use [JSONata](https://jsonata.org), a query language for JSON.
 This looks like a substantial effort to support and is perhaps impractical on a constrained embedded device.
 (Note: I now have JSONata building and running some simple test cases.
 The code size and memory footprint are large.
 Further exploration is needed to evaluate if JSONata is a viable option to enable, but at least it looks possible)

 The JSON node has an option to use [JSON Schema](http://json-schema.org/draft/2020-12/json-schema-validation.html) for validation.

+## Implementation Notes

+### Complete and Catch Nodes
+The Complete and Catch nodes receive messages from one or more nodes referenced by their `scope` property.
+This organization reflects the UI of the Node-RED Editor, where the user configures the scope of Complete and Catch nodes by selecting the nodes they reference.
+From a runtime perspective, this organization is inefficient as it requires each node receiving a message to check if the node is in-scope for any Complete or Catch nodes.

+The full Node-RED runtime optimizes this by building a map at start-up for the Complete and Catch nodes for each node and then consulting that map for each message.
+In Node-RED MCU Edition, the organization is inverted by `nodered2mcu`.
+Each node that is in scope for Complete and Catch nodes, has a list of references to those nodes, similar to the `wires` node list used for a node's outputs.
+This simplifies the runtime beyond the full Node-RED runtime.
+It also eliminates the need to create a closure for each `done()` for nodes that are not in scope of any Complete or Catch nodes.

+The transformation and optimization of the Complete and Catch node structure by `nodered2mcu` is a bit obscure but the benefits are not: the runtime memory use and load are reduced so flows run more efficiently on constrained hardware.

+Status nodes may benefit from a similar optimization.
+This is an area for future exploration.

 ## Thank You
 This exploration was motivated by an extended conversation with [Nick O'Leary](https://github.com/knolleary) who patiently explained Node-RED to me at OpenJS World 2022.
 That clear and patient discussion gave me grounding to begin this effort.